In two words:

 Every year there are incidents of tourists stripping off and showering or bathing in fountains in Rome, and there is an outcry as tourists are branded “barbarians” in the press and on social media, arrested, and fined – or even in some cases expelled from Rome.

-It doesn’t matter how hot you or the weather are – don’t do it.
+It doesn’t matter how hot the weather is, or how hot you are – don’t do it.

 So strong is the moral opprobrium towards splashing in fountains that even ones that appear to have been specifically designed to be paddled in, such as the large open fountain at sidewalk level near the Ara Pacis, are also forbidden to be entered.